hazyx7/GmailGenerator/README.md

 ## 💡 Credits

-This project was inspired by [dekrypted's email-generator](https://github.com/dekrypted/email-generator) — big thanks to them for the original idea!
+This project was inspired by [dekrypted's email-generator](https://github.com/dekrypted/email-generator) — big thanks to him for the original idea!

 ---